 Going to work at a miserable job is drudgery.
 If your job no longer fills you with a sense of growth and purpose, then you probably aren’t fulfilled or happy.
 Similarly, if your job doesn’t offer you a challenge or stimulation, you’re probably bored and easily annoyed with your workday.
 When a job loses its excitement, you begin to dread going to work.

 Our work can’t be the only thing that gives us a sense of purpose and fulfillment, but all of us need to find some purpose from the work we do.
-Even if you work in a restaurant or on a factory line, having pride in the results of your work—and knowing you’re bringing people something they need—can provide a strong sense of fulfillment.
+No matter if you’re the CEO of a corporation, if you work in a restaurant, or on a factory line, having pride in the results of your work—and knowing you’re bringing people something they need—provides a strong sense of fulfillment.

 When I started in counseling years ago, I helped golf pros improve their game.
 Golf is a very psychologically fueled game—it’s a game where you’re actually playing against yourself.
 Even when golfers are in these big tournaments, they’re playing to beat their own score.

-If you’re in your own groove at work, raising your aspirations and expectations constantly, you will be successful.
-If you’ve reached a point where you can no longer grow, it’s probably time to liberate yourself and move on to the next opportunity.
+If you’re in your groove at work, raising your aspirations and expectations constantly, you will be successful.
+At the same time, if you’ve reached the top of your career potential, succeeded as far as you can, and reached a point where you can no longer grow, it’s probably time to liberate yourself and move on to the next opportunity.

 A client I worked with, Ellis, discovered that working with a sense of purpose is more powerful than money: